seancorfield/next-jdbc/doc/tips-and-tricks.md

 MySQL generally stores tables as files so they are case-sensitive if your O/S is (Linux) or case-insensitive if your O/S is not (Mac, Windows) but the column names are generally case-insensitive.
 This can matter when if you use `next.jdbc.result-set/as-lower-maps` because that will lower-case the table names (as well as the column names) so if you are round-tripping based on the keys you get back, you may produce an incorrect table name in terms of case.
 You'll also need to be careful about `:table-fn`/`:column-fn` because of this.

 It's also worth noting that column comparisons are case-insensitive so `WHERE foo = 'BAR'` will match `"bar"` or `"BAR"` etc.

+### Batch Statements

+Even when using `next.jdbc.prepare/execute-batch!`, MySQL will still send multiple statements to the database unless you specify `:rewriteBatchedStatements true` as part of the db-spec hash map or JDBC URL when the datasource is created.

 ### Streaming Result Sets